Planted aquariums can be extremely beneficial for your fish as well as look great.

 Somewhere that is cool and out of direct sunlight is perfect.
 Just make sure you have a power outlet nearby in order to run the essential equipment.

-Step Four: Adding the Substrate, Plants and Water
+Step Four: Adding the Substrate, Plants, and Water

 Now that you have the tank in place, you can begin to add the substrate layers to the bottom of the tank.
-For planted aquariums, it is recommended that you first place a soil-based substrate which will provide nutrients to the plants.
+For planted aquariums, it is recommended that you first place a soil-based substrate that will provide nutrients to the plants.

-Start by adding a 1 inch layer of this substrate to the tank and spread it across the tank evenly.
-Then add a 1 inch gravel layer on top, to prevent the soil from mixing with the water.
+Start by adding a 1-inch layer of this substrate to the tank and spread it across the tank evenly.
+Then add a 1-inch gravel layer on top, to prevent the soil from mixing with the water.

 Now that the substrate is in place, you can begin to plant your different aquatic plants.

 The next thing to do is to add pre-conditioned water to the aquarium.
 Conditioning the water before is essential because it removes Chlorine, Chloramine, and other chemicals and traces elements that are harmful to the beneficial bacteria required in the nitrogen cycle.